Electronic Warfare Market Size and Share

 Competitive Landscape

 The competitive field is moderately fragmented.
 Lockheed Martin Corporation, Northrop Grumman Corporation, RTX Corporation, and L3Harris Technologies, Inc. anchor long-standing relationships and full-service sustainment agreements.
-L3Harris secured a USD 587 million US Navy contract for shipboard EW upgrades, reinforcing prime dominance.
+L3Harris secured a USD 587 million US Navy contract for shipboard EW upgrades, reinforcing its prime position.
 Yet, smaller firms exploit commercial off-the-shelf (COTS) semiconductors and open architectures to win subsystem spots; Epirus’s Leonidas microwave array and Shield AI’s cognitive-jamming modules exemplify the disruptor wave.

 Electronic Warfare Industry Leaders